Table of Contents

-All company directors have a legal obligation to act in the best interests of the company and its shareholders.
-They must also exercise reasonable diligence and do all they can to avoid conflicts of interest.
-If they do not comply with these responsibilities, they could find themselves facing a fine or even imprisonment for more extreme circumstances.
+All company directors have a legal obligation to act in the best interests of the business and its shareholders.
+They must exercise reasonable diligence and do all they can to avoid conflicts of interest.
+Failure to comply with these responsibilities could lead to fines, removal from their post, or even imprisonment, in particularly extreme circumstances.

-What is the Difference Between Shareholders and Directors?
+What is the Difference Between a Director and a Shareholder?

-A shareholder invests in the business by buying shares, which represent a certain percentage of the firm.
-If the company has just one shareholder, they will control the entire operation.
-In return for owning shares, shareholders (also known as members) are able to vote on significant decisions and will receive a portion of any profit that the company generates.
+A shareholder invests in the business by purchasing shares, this represents a certain percentage of the firm.
+If the company has only one shareholder, then they will control the entire operation.
+Owning shares in a business enables shareholders (also known as members) to vote on significant decisions regarding the future of the company they’ve invested in.
+They are also entitled to receive a portion of any profits that the business generates.

-While members cannot make day-to-day decisions (unless they are also a director), they are able to make decisions about exceptional matters, including:
+While members are not typically able to make decisions day-to-day, they are able to make decisions regarding exceptional matters, such as:

 - Issuing or transferring shares